 The fishing at Lake Murray is excellent and is known for great smallmouth bass fishing.

 Lake Texoma is situated on the Red River between Oklahoma and Texas.
-Attracting approximately 6 million visitors a year, Lake Texoma’s popularity is largely attributed to its sheer size as well as its proximity to the Dallas-Fort Worth Metroplex, about an hour’s drive south of the lake.
+Attracting approximately 6 million visitors a year, Lake Texoma’s popularity is largely attributed to its sheer size.
+It is also in close proximity to the Dallas-Fort Worth Metroplex, about an hour’s drive south of the lake.

-More than two dozen marinas with boat slips designed to accommodate sailboats and power boats are available on the shores of Lake Texoma.
-Cedar Mills on the West End of the lake and Grandpappy Point at the East End by the Denison Dam are well-known by enthusiasts who come to sail nearly 90,000 surface acres of water.
+More than two dozen marinas with boat slips designed to accommodate sailboats.
+Power boats are available on the shores of Lake Texoma.
+Cedar Mills on the West End of the lake and Grandpappy Point at the East End by the Denison Dam are well-known by sailing enthusiasts.
+They come to sail nearly 90,000 surface acres of water.
 Both marinas have service shops, restaurants and lodging as well.

-If you want to put your houseboat, power boat or jet skis into Lake Texoma, you’ll have plenty of public boat ramps and private marinas to choose from, on both the Oklahoma and Texas sides of the lake.
+If you want to put your houseboat, power boat or jet skis into Lake Texoma, you’ll have plenty of public boat ramps and private marinas to choose from.
+They can be found on both the Oklahoma and Texas sides of the lake.
 And you’ll enjoy the scenic shoreline as well several islands in the center of the lake.

-Besides the private marinas, The Army Corps of Engineers maintains 10 campgrounds with over 700 campsites, 25 miles of equestrian trails, a rugged 14-mile Cross Timbers hiking trail through rocky and wooded bluffs overlooking the lake, boat rentals, slip rentals and concessions.
+Besides the private marinas, The Army Corps of Engineers maintains 10 campgrounds with over 700 campsites.
+They also maintain 25 miles of equestrian trails and a rugged 14-mile Cross Timbers hiking trail.
+The trail winds through rocky and wooded bluffs overlooking the lake, boat rentals, slip rentals and concessions.

-Two wildlife refuges flank the northern and southern ends of Lake Texoma, Tishomingo National Wildlife Refuge in Oklahoma and Hagerman National Wildlife Refuge in Texas.
-Visitors often see eagles, ducks, geese, heron and egret during their annual migrations, as well as resident white-tail deer and wild hogs.
+Two wildlife refuges flank the northern and southern ends of Lake Texoma.
+Tishomingo National Wildlife Refuge in Oklahoma and Hagerman National Wildlife Refuge in Texas.
+Visitors often see eagles, ducks, geese, heron and egret during their annual migrations.
+They also spot resident white-tail deer and wild hogs.
 Hunting permits are available from the US Fish and Wildlife Service.

-Whether you come to see bright fall foliage reflected in blue water along the red-dirt shoreline or bask in the summer sun on the beach of Treasure Island, you’ll find plenty to enjoy at Lake Texoma year-round.
+Come and see bright fall foliage reflected in blue water along the red-dirt shoreline.
+Bask in the summer sun on the beach of Treasure Island.
+You’ll find plenty to enjoy at Lake Texoma year-round.